wtsia/Blog-Site/roverblog/content/posts/Studying_Methodology.md

 - Chunk Mapping

 >If you're not proficient, consider taking it down a notch with lower learning then moving it upward towards higher-learning

+# Mind-Map
+Summary of Benefits:
+- Effective, enhances creativity, improves critical thinking, and increases metacognition (but demotivating)

+## GRIND Map
+- Grouped, Reflective, Interconnected, Non-verbal, Directional

+### Grouped
+- organization of data into groups

+### Reflective
+- paper notes should be reflective of mind (mirroring!)

+### Interconnected
+- isolated knowledge is weak.
+Connect the ideas!

+### Non-verbal
+- being creative with representing ideas contributes to retention of ideas and promotion of creativity

+### Directional $\bigstar$
+- Create a flow of ideas and compositions which can strengthen the cause and effect relationship or logic between ideas
+    - Higher level of learning!
+    - A clean organized mind produces a clean mind-map

+### Explained
+- Low cognitive load used on technique used on high cognitive learning
+- using word art can enhance points
+- notes should reflect the learning process in the head!